Shoonya-Dev/ShoonyaApi-py/README.md

 send a list of instruments to stop watch

 ****
+## <a name="md-example-basic"></a> Order States and Report Types

+Possible Values for Order States are as follows

+PENDING
+CANCELED
+OPEN
+REJECTED
+COMPLETE
+TRIGGER_PENDING
+INVALID_STATUS_TYPE

+The Orders will have a request status or report type for modify/cancel the possible values are as follows

+NewAck
+ModAck
+CanAck
+PendingNew
+PendingReplace
+PendingCancel
+New
+Replaced
+Canceled
+Fill
+Rejected
+ReplaceRejected
+CancelRejected
+INVALID_REPORT_TYPE

 ## <a name="md-example-basic"></a> Example - Getting Started
 First configure the endpoints in the api_helper constructor.
 Thereon provide your credentials and login as follows.